colbrydi/cyberambassadors/content/pages/projsummary.md

 This proposal will provide technically-proficient CI Professionals with training in communications, teamwork, and leadership, with the goal of developing "CyberAmbassadors" who are prepared to lead multidisciplinary, computationally-intensive research at their home institutions.
-The proposed project has the following objectives: **(1) Develop Curriculum** that focuses on professional skills (communications, teamwork, leadership) within the context of large scale, multi-disciplinary computational research.
+The proposed project has the following objectives:

+1. ** Develop Curriculum** that focuses on professional skills (communications, teamwork, leadership) within the context of large scale, multi-disciplinary computational research.
-**(2) Pilot, Evaluate and Revise** the curriculum.
+2. **Pilot, Evaluate and Revise** the curriculum.
 Pilot trainings will be held at Michigan State University (MSU), at appropriate CI conferences, and at other institutions and laboratories.
-During the pilot process, approximately 75 individuals will be trained as CyberAmbassadors and the curriculum will be evaluated and refined based on these experiences. **(3) "Train the Trainers"** by collaborating with external partners (XSEDE, Blue Waters, Software/Data Carpentry, Tau Beta Pi) to prepare a cohort of at least 20 facilitators who can offer the CyberAmbassadors training through regional or national events.
+During the pilot process, approximately 75 individuals will be trained as CyberAmbassadors and the curriculum will be evaluated and refined based on these experiences.
+2. **"Train the Trainers"** by collaborating with external partners (XSEDE, Blue Waters, Software/Data Carpentry, Tau Beta Pi) to prepare a cohort of at least 20 facilitators who can offer the CyberAmbassadors training through regional or national events.
 100-150 additional participants will complete the CyberAmbassadors program during the "train the trainers"